Trending Topics

 Officer approaching vehicle-traffic stop-1.JPG

-Your job is to fill in the gaps in my perception while I’m engaging with the subject.
+Your job as a backup police officer is to fill in the gaps in my perception while I’m engaging with the subject.

 Nothing feels better than seeing that second officer arrive to cover you on a contact.